iamgreggarcia/hjowdy/README.md

 Make sure Rust and Cargo are installed on yer system.
 If they ain't, go ahead and rustle 'em up [here](https://www.rust-lang.org/tools/install).

-3. Set up yer environment variables
+## Database and Environment Variables 🗃️

+**hjowdy** uses PostgreSQL as the database to store chat and message history.
+To set it up, follow these steps:

+1. Install PostgreSQL on your system.
+[Download and installation instructions](https://www.postgresql.org/download/)

+2. Ensure PostgreSQL is running.

+3. Set up the required PostgreSQL credentials and OpenAI API key in the `.env` file:

-Copy `.env.example` to `.env` and fill in the necessary variables, including your OpenAI API key.
+Copy `.env.example` to `.env` and fill in the necessary variables

 ```
 SERVER_ADDR=127.0.0.1:8080